-- High noise: CNC routers are usually fitted with parts like a spindle, extraction system, and vacuum system.
+- High noise: CNC routers usually consist of parts like a spindle, extraction system, and vacuum system.
 The overall operation of the machine can create a high noise level.

 Cost of CNC Routing Machines

 On average, the initial price of the CNC routing machine varies between $3000 and $100,000.
-The hourly rates of these machines are the same as a CNC milling machine.
+The hourly rates for CNC routing work are the same as a CNC milling machine.

 CNC Plasma Cutters

-CNC plasma cutting is a highly accurate cutting process.
-It uses an electrical discharge arc to ionize the air and melt the material where the arc is struck.
+A CNC plasma cutting machine delivers a highly accurate cut.
+It uses an electrical discharge arc (like a plasma torch) to ionize the air and melt the material where the electrical arc strikes.
 Since it works through an electrical arc, the process only applies to electrically conductive materials.

 - Automobile manufacturing